Jake Maier: Calgary Stampeders

-In his second year in the league Maier was once again the backup to Bo Levi Mitchell.
-However, in Week 11 he replaced Mitchell in the second half and led the Stamps to victory over the Toronto Argonauts.
-Maier was named the starting quarterback the following week.
-Maier continued to be the starter late into the season, helping the team clinch a playoff birth.
-On September 27, 2022 the Stampeders and Maier agreed to a two-year contract extension.
+In 2022, Maier started the season as the backup to Bo Levi Mitchell.
+In Week 1, Calgary was playing against Montreal, who was still coached by Khari Jones.
+In this game, Maier replaced Mitchell, who was limping slightly as he headed to the sidelines in the fourth quarter.
+Maier was able to lead Calgary to a fourth quarter victory.
+Maier's next significant game action came in Week 11, when he replaced Mitchell in the second half and led the Stamps to victory over the Toronto Argonauts.
+Maier was named the starting quarterback the following week, and he continued to be the starter late into the season, helping the team clinch a playoff berth.
+On September 27, 2022, the Stampeders and Maier agreed to a two-year contract extension.
+Maier started his first playoff game, the West Semi-Final against the B.C.
+Lions, but he was replaced by Mitchell in the fourth quarter.
+Calgary lost 30–16.